lkodinsson/MARS/Basic/PHB.md

 ## Languages

 When characters are created they are considered native speakers of their starting languages.
 If any characters wish to learn new languages they will need to acquire them exactly the same way that one would acquire a new advanced skill.
 Therefore, non-native languages have values as roll values.
-Languages as skills are associated with your Intelligence.
+Languages as skills are associated with intelligence.

 Whenever your character tries to read, write, speak, or listen to a language that they aren't native in, they will usually need to make a Language check.
 Once you become a master of that language, it is functionally the same as if you were native in that Language, so you will no longer need to roll to determine success.

-The availability of languages to your character are determined by the genre or setting that you are in.
-If you're not playing in a modern or historic genre, usually there is a "common" language that all races speak, and languages for every race.
-In the fantasy genre it is common for most monstrous creatures to also share an "undercommon" language between them.
+The availability of languages to your character are determined by the setting that you are in.
+Usually there is a "common" language that all characters speak, with individual languages for some subgroups.
+In the fantasy genre it is common for most monstrous creatures to also share an "outsider" language between them.

 ## Other Skills